Half Marathon Course

 Nested in the mountains west of Zion, try a unique experience with Under Canvas.
 Enjoy stunning night skies, beautiful landscapes, gourmet restaurant and a luxurious private tent with comfortable beds and furnishings.

 Zion Ponderosa Ranch

 From vacation rentals and cabin suites–to deluxe glamping or conventional tents, Zion Ponderosa Ranch offers a variety of lodging options and more.
 Zion Ponderosa Ranch also has plenty of activities fun for all including a climbing wall, horseback riding, and Jeep tours.
 There's something for everybody.
-(Note: this property is on the East side of Zion)

 Additional Hotel Options

 We've partnered with Booking.com to search for the best hotel options in the area.
-Check them out below!
+Check them out here!

 Where to Eat

 These restaurants are always popular with our runners: